What is a Professional Employer Organization?

 - Return-to-work program to reduce the length and cost of workers' comp claims

-Employee Leasing Quotes began our mission to help employers in 2001, so we understand the differences between each employee leasing and PEO company and how they work.
-Not every one can provide the services and programs your unique business needs.
+ELQ began our mission to help employers in 2001, so we understand the differences between each PEO company and how they work.
+Not every PEO can provide the services and programs your unique business needs.

 We save you the time and effort from interviewing multiple PEO companies to find the one that works for you.
 We work with dozens of these HR outsourcing companies, so we can be objective and work for your best interests in the transaction.
 And most importantly, we use our negotiation power and leverage to ensure you get the best PEO at the best possible price.

 Getting started is easy.
-Just give us a call, ask questions, get quotes and see how these services could impact your electrical business today.
+Just give us a call, ask questions, or fill out our online form and see how these services could impact your electrical business today.